Seriously – it is possible! Fibre foods do not have to be our enemy – they can be our friend.

 This versatile legume is a good source of protein, and contains copper, folate, omega 3 and 6, and a whopping 84% of your recommended daily amount of manganese.

 While this super food has been a staple in kitchen pantries for many years, we feel that it could be used and enjoyed even more than it currently is.
 Have you tried roasted chickpeas?
 They are amazing.
 Chickpeas can also be added to chili, soup, curries, salads, and is the basis of one of our very favourite dips – hummus.
+Check your local grocery for kala channa or black chickpeas.
+They contain more protein and fibre and flavour than the typical white variety.

 This powerhouse pulse is a source of protein, iron, and folate, making it an important choice for pregnant women and individuals with liver disease.
 It also contains the minerals manganese and phosphorous.